sutd-visual-computing-group/tokyo_24-7_image_retrieval_annotations/README.md

 - Source code can be found at */src*.

 Do note that we only publish the annotations and not the actual data.
-Please contact the original author [Relja Arandjelovic](mailto:relja@relja.info?subject=[Request]%20Tokyo%2024/7%20Dataset) (Deepmind) to access the Tokyo 24/7 Google Street View dataset.
+Please contact the original author Relja Arandjelovic (relja@relja.info) to access the Tokyo 24/7 Google Street View dataset.

 ## Generate your own annotations